-Valencia is one of Spain’s largest cities and top tourist destinations The city is famous for its signature paella, but beyond that it can be a bit of a mystery.
+Valencia is one of Spain’s largest cities and top tourist destinations.
+The city is famous for its signature paella, but beyond that, it can be a bit of a mystery.
 So, when you visit the city for a couple days as part of your Spain itinerary, you might not be sure where to start.

 That’s where this Valencia itinerary comes in.
-With our itinerary as a guide you’ll know exactly what to do in Valencia in 2 days to make the most of your time there.
-You’ll find advice on how to discover the best places to visit in Valencia, and how to tackle it all in two short days.
+With our itinerary as a guide, you’ll know exactly what to do in Valencia in 2 days to make the most of your time there.
+You’ll find advice on how to discover the best places to visit in Valencia – and how to tackle it all in two short days.

 Best Time to Visit Valencia

-While Valencia enjoys a pretty comfortable climate with around 300 days of sunshine each year, the best beach weather comes from July to October.
+While Valencia enjoys a pretty comfortable climate, with around 300 days of sunshine each year, the best beach weather comes from July to October.
 However, that’s also the busiest time of year in the city.
 If you want to visit when there are next to no tourists in Valencia, it’s best to go in the winter months of November through February.
-The downside there is that some attractions will have reduced opening hours.
+The downside there is that some attractions will have reduced business hours.

 How to Get Around Valencia

 When visiting Valencia and its spread-out attractions, you’ll want to know the best ways to get around the city.
 Getting between attractions in the Old Town is easy enough on foot, but walking all over the city for two days is seriously going to wear you out.
 So it’s best if you get acquainted with the city’s public transportation for your 48 hours in Valencia.

 Recommendation: To save money on public transportation, it’s best to get the Valencia Tourist Card.
 This card also gives you free entrance to public museums, as well as great discounts in shops, restaurants, and tours.